joshuaalmari/microsoft-powerbi-analyst-professional-certificate/4-data-modeling-in-powerbi/module-1-concepts-for-data-modeling/module-1-concepts-for-data-modeling.md

 ### Granularity
 * **Definition:** The level of detail in the data (e.g., Transaction-level vs. Daily Summary) .
 * **Impact:** High granularity allows deep analysis but increases file size.
-Relationships can only be built between tables with matching granularity .
+Relationships can only be built between tables with matching granularity.

+### Resolving Common Challenges
+* **Inferior Performance:** Often caused by complex calculations on flat schemas. *Solution:* Normalize columns into dimension tables.
+* **Inconsistent Data:** caused by duplicate entries. *Solution:* Enforce unique keys in dimension tables.
+* **Limited Scalability:** Flat files cannot grow with the business. *Solution:* Transition to a Star Schema.